knpuniversity/symfony4/sfcasts/mailer/dynamic-mails.md

-# The "email" Variable & Recipient "Name"
+# Email Context & the Magic "email" Variable

 When you set the HTML part of an email, Mailer helps out by creating the "text" version for us!
 It's not perfect... and we'll fix that soon...